FindMySchool LogoFindMySchool

 Lister Community School is best understood as a large, improving Newham secondary where expectations around behaviour and learning have been tightened, and where inclusion and personal development are treated as core, not peripheral.
 The school will suit families who value clear routines, structured student leadership, and strong music and performing arts opportunities, alongside a GCSE programme that is currently mid-range on England benchmarks.
 The most important due diligence is understanding how the school is strengthening consistency in teaching and outcomes, particularly for students who need adaptations or who benefit from very explicit exam preparation.

 The most recent Ofsted inspection (8 to 9 October 2024, published 19 November 2024) confirmed the school had taken effective action to maintain standards from its previous Good judgement, and safeguarding arrangements were effective.
-Performance indicators place GCSE outcomes around the middle band for England overall, so the school’s strengths are likely to be experienced most clearly through its culture, routines, and enrichment offer rather than headline results alone.
+Performance indicators place GCSE outcomes below the highest-performing tier in England overall, so the school's strengths are likely to be experienced most clearly through its culture, routines, and enrichment offer rather than headline results alone.

 Applications are made through Newham Council (or your home local authority if you live outside Newham) using the coordinated admissions process.
-For September 2026 entry, the on-time closing date is Friday 31 October 2025 at 11.59pm, with offers released on Monday 2 March 2026.
+For September 2027 entry, the on-time closing date is 31 October 2026, with offers released on 1 March 2027.

 No. The school’s age range is 11 to 16, so students transfer to sixth form or college after Year 11.
 Families should ask in Year 10 and early Year 11 how guidance, application support, and timelines are managed so that choices are made early and realistically.